 Of course, the best thank you is a personal one like a handwritten card or a face to face “thank you”.
 But there are lots of other ways to show appreciation for your priceless volunteers.
 Here are just a few:

-- Invite a massage therapist to provide chair massages for volunteers.
+- Invite a massage therapist to provide chair massages.

 - Arrange for discounts at local businesses.

 - Ask your onsite children’s center to make thank-you cards for volunteers.

 - Send volunteers to seminars or provide onsite workshops.

 - Host events involving food: ice cream social, picnic, breakfast, pizza party.
 Include their families, too.

 - Offer free tickets to events: movie, concert, sporting event, museum.